TeaTime93/TP-SE02-Capstone/DesignDoc.md

 _Which parts of the problem defined in Sections 1 and 2 will you solve with this design?
 This should include the base functionality of your product.
 What pieces are required for your product to work?_

+1. I will design a user-friendly interface for users to register and create their profiles.
+2. I will design a feature that allows writers to upload the first few sentences of their stories.
+3. I will include a feature that allows users to provide feedback on the stories they read.
+4. I will design mechanisms for users to follow their favorite authors.
+5. I will design a system that allows users to filter and categorize story snippets according to their preferences.
+6. I will design a robust profile creation system that allows users to connect with others and have their stories go to the feed.

 _The functionality described above should be what your design is focused on.
 You do not need to include the design for any out of scope features or expansions._

 ### 4.2.
 Out of Scope